siestheapp/V10/docs/brands/jcrew/JCREW_READY.md

 When a user submits a J.Crew URL:

-1. **URL Check** → Is it men's tops or outerwear?
+1. **URL Check** → Is it men's tops, outerwear, or pants?
    - ✅ Yes → Continue
-   - ❌ No → Show error: "Only J.Crew men's tops and outerwear are supported"
+   - ❌ No → Show error: "Only J.Crew men's tops, outerwear, and pants are supported"

 2. **Product Fetch** → Get product details
    - Check cache first (instant)